 First, they’ll ask, “Does the child have a disability?”
 If the answer is yes, your child does have a disability as defined by the Individuals with Disabilities Act (IDEA), you’re partway to an IEP.
 But it is not enough to have a disability; that disability has to impact your child’s ability to learn.
 The team will then ask, “Does the child’s disability mean that they need special education to make progress in school?”
 If the answer to that question is also yes, your child is eligible for an IEP.
 Most disabilities that qualify a child for an IEP have specific definitions in the law that help the IEP team (which includes you!) make this decision.
 One of the most common questions we are asked is about eligibility for the “specific learning disability” category, which includes dyslexia.

 The school may determine at this point that your child is not eligible for special education services.
 This may be because they think your child does not have a disability under the IDEA.
 Or they may conclude that your child does have a disability, but that it does not impact their learning.
-If this is the case and you think your child needs special education services, don’t give up before looking into your options– this may be a situation where you need some outside support.
+If this is the case, and you think your child needs special education services, don’t give up before looking into your options– this may be a situation where you need some outside support.

 Developing an IEP

 After determining eligibility, the IEP team has up to 30 days to develop an IEP for your child.
 This is designed to be a collaborative process, and the school must meet with you before finalizing the IEP so that you can provide input.
 Rest assured that once the IEP is developed, the team must begin implementing the plan as soon as possible.

 If you are not satisfied with the plan developed for your child, including the services, accommodations, or placement it provides, you might want to consult with an education attorney who can help you get the education program your child needs to thrive in school.

 If you think your child needs special education but need assistance with the process, schedule a free call to discuss how a special education attorney or parent advocate can help.